 - Most people reuse the same credentials across many sites.
 So once a valid username and password combination is identified, the attacker will likely try to scale their efforts by trying the same combination across other popular retail, travel, social media, bank and e-commerce sites.
 This helps a cybercriminal increase the profitability of each validated credential.

 For cybercriminals, account takeover is easy to do and very profitable.
 Bots continuously evolve to evade detection mechanisms, so account takeover attacks get through and website owners are none the wiser.
 Bots can mimic user behavior and hide inside a validated user session by running as malware on actual user devices.
-Even if the attacks take over a very small percentage of your user accounts, the damage can be enormous depending on the value of the user account.
-For example, theft of stored credit card numbers or loyalty points could easily exceed millions of dollars.
-The end users are also negatively impacted with identity theft.
-The industries most commonly targeted include e-commerce, financial institutions and travel and hospitality.
+Even if the attacks take over a very small percentage of your user accounts, based on the value of the user account, the damage can be enormous.
+For example, theft of stored credit card numbers or loyalty points could easily net millions of dollars for the cybercriminal.
+And, end users are also negatively impacted by identity theft.
+The industries most commonly targeted include e-commerce, financial services and travel and hospitality.

-The speed and evolution of today’s account takeover attacks present significant challenges for businesses.
-Unfortunately, some of the most commonly used techniques aren’t enough to stop ATO attacks.
+The speed and evolution of today’s attacks present significant challenges for businesses.
+Unfortunately, some of the most commonly used techniques aren’t enough to stop ATO.

 Web Application Firewalls

-While web application firewalls (WAFs) help secure web servers, they are not as effective in detecting account takeover attacks or triggering alerts.
+While web application firewalls (WAFs) help secure web servers, they are not as effective in detecting ATO attacks or triggering alerts.
 WAFs are largely bypassed and ignored by the latest, sophisticated bot attacks, but their prevalence has contributed to a false sense of security among website owners.
-Neither WAFs nor regular website logging have the sensitivity to be able to see patterns in the traffic and detect modern account takeover attacks, so they go largely undetected.
+Neither WAFs nor regular website logging have the sensitivity to be able to see patterns in the traffic and detect modern ATO attacks, so they go largely undetected.

 Homegrown Bot Management